Behavioral Intervention Team (BIT) Protocol

 - Follow-up actions may include:

-- Establishing return criteria with the Dean of Students.
+- Establishing return criteria with the dean of student success.

 - Coordinating supportive services.